event-catalog/eventcatalog/website/docs/guides/upgrading.md

 sidebar_position: 4
 id: upgrading
 title: Upgrade Catalog
 ---

-To upgrade your EventCatalog you can find the package `"@eventcatalog/core"` to upgrade in your `package.json` file.
+To upgrade your EventCatalog you can find the packages `"@eventcatalog/core"` and `"@eventcatalog/types"` to upgrade in your `package.json` file.

 ```json
 {